-In this part of our data cleaning series, we’ll be reviewing how to find and remove duplicate entries in your dataset.
+In this part of our data cleaning series, well help you find and remove duplicate entries in Excel.
 Repeats are a very common data entry mistake or error from a data pull.
 Duplicates in your data can create a variety of unfortunate consequences in administrative duties and analysis.
 Worst of all, they lead to a real misrepresentation of your results.

 Removing Duplicate Entries